NextronSystems/asgard-manual/administration/status.rst

 most important system components.

-It also includes the current resource consumption (disk, CPU and memory) and lists the currently installed ASGARD software version along with available versions of THOR.
+It also includes the current resource consumption (disk, CPU and memory) and lists the currently installed Management Center software version, along with available versions of THOR.
-Additionally, the connection status to the update servers, Master ASGARD and Cockpit are shown with a graph that shows asset connections and asset streams.
+The connection status to the update servers, Master ASGARD and Cockpit are shown as well as multiple graphs which show asset connections and asset streams.

 .. note::
    The THOR version numbers may be missing in a new installation.
-   THOR is not included in the installed packages.
-THOR is downloaded automatically after the installation and should show up not later than one hour after installation.
+   THOR is **not** included in the installed packages and has to be downloaded first.
+The download is starting automatically after the installation, not later than one hour after installation.

 .. figure:: ../images/mc_overview-1.png
    :alt: Overview Top Half